devmecha/Email_Crack_Password/README.md

 3 - Convert .py to .EXE
 	3-a) For LINUX users, Open CMD Terminal and type : chmod 755 Gmail_brute.py
 	3-b) For WINDOWS users :
-		1- You need to Download and Install Python( 2.7 or 3.x).
-Then download and install 2- cx_Freeze 4.3.4 and look for tutorials how to convert .py to .EXE or just skip to the next step.
+		1- You need to Download and Install Python ( 2.7 or 3.x).
+		2- Download and install cx_Freeze 4.3.4 and look for tutorials how to convert .py to .EXE or just skip to the next step.

 4 - On the same CMD Terminal type :
 	```bash